What is Centripetal Force?

 - The way an attached stone to a wheel keeps going around the wheel while in motion.

-Here are examples of how to calculate centripetal force:
+Here are a few solved problems of how to calculate centripetal force:

 A mass of 20 kilograms is moving in a circular path of radius 4 meters with a uniform velocity of 100 meters per second.
 Find the centripetal force of the object.